SpamTagger/SpamTagger-Core/README.md

 ### Why do SpamTagger and SpamTagger Plus even exist?

 Future development of MailCleaner® has been discontinued.
-SpamTagger Plus seeks to extend the life of MailCleaner® appliances for users who want as much stability as possible.
+SpamTagger Plus will seek to extend the life of MailCleaner® appliances for users who want as much stability as possible.
 However, given the complexity of the additional features discussed above, it is unrealistic to continue developing it beyond basic maintainance without substantially more resources.

 The goal of SpamTagger is to have an alternative which can not only be maintained, but also see continual development with many fewer resources.
 It is intended to be simple and lightweight enough that work can be sufficiently done by one person on a part-time basis.